-Tillage and crop planting often takes place parallel to the waterway, resulting in preferential flow - and resulting erosion - along the edges of the waterway.
+Tillage and crop planting often take place parallel to the waterway, resulting in preferential flow - and resulting erosion - along the edges of the waterway.
 Consider installation of measures that ensure that runoff from adjacent areas will enter the waterway.
 Measures such as directing spoil placement or small swales can direct this preferential flow into the grassed waterway.

-Avoid areas where unsuitable plant growth limiting subsoil and/or substratum material such as salts, acidity, root restrictions, etc. may be exposed during implementation of the practice.
-Where areas cannot be avoided, seek recommendations from a soil scientist for improving the condition or, if not feasible consider over-cutting the waterway and add topsoil over the cut area to facilitate vegetative establishment.
+Avoid areas where unsuitable subsurface, subsoil, substratum material that limits plant growth such as salts, acidity, root restrictions, etc., may be exposed during implementation of the practice.
+Where areas cannot be avoided, seek recommendations from a soil scientist for ameliorating the condition or, if not feasible consider over-cutting the waterway and add topsoil over the cut area to facilitate vegetative establishment.

-Avoid or protect, if possible, important wildlife habitat, such as woody cover or wetlands when determining the location of the grassed waterway.
+Avoid or protect if possible important wildlife habitat, such as woody cover or wetlands when determining the location of the grassed waterway.
 If trees and shrubs are incorporated, they should be retained or planted in the periphery of grassed waterways so they do not interfere with hydraulic functions.
 Medium or tall bunch grasses and perennial forbs may also be planted along waterway margins to improve wildlife habitat.
 Waterways with these wildlife features are more beneficial when connecting other habitat types; e.g., riparian areas, wooded tracts and wetlands.
-When possible, select plant species that can serve multiple purposes, such as benefiting wildlife, while still meeting the basic criteria needed for providing a stable conveyance for runoff.
+When possible, select species of vegetation that can serve multiple purposes, such as benefiting wildlife, while still meeting the basic criteria needed for providing a stable conveyance for runoff.